 The UWP1 learning outcomes are based on the Council of Writing Program Administrators Outcomes Statement for First-Year Composition.
 The learning outcomes focus on reading and composing knowledge, practices, and attitudes in five areas:

-Rhetorical knowledge involves understanding and applying key rhetorical concepts.
+Rhetorical concepts involves understanding key reading and composing concepts.

-- Students will understand key rhetorical concepts (audience, purpose, context, mode, genre, discourse community).
+Students will demonstrate an understanding of key rhetorical concepts such as audience, purpose, context, mode, genre, discourse community, revision, and editing.

-- Students will practice reading, researching, and composing as social processes.
+Students will reflect on their reading and composing processes.